-- Attendance: is required and will be taken daily and recorded in the Canvas gradebook.
+- Attendance: is required if students are healthy and have not been exposed to COVID-19.
 The policy of the University Writing Program is that if a student misses more than six periods during a semester, they will fail the entire course.
 Missing class on a double period counts as two absences.
 Work in class cannot be made up unless the student has an excused absence.
 The UWP exempts from this policy only those absences deemed excused according to UF policy, including university-sponsored events, such as athletics and band, illness, and religious holidays.
 Absences related to university-sponsored events must be discussed with the instructor prior to the date that will be missed.
 If students miss three or more classes they will receive a deduction of 1⁄2 a letter grade (50 points) from their final grade. - Please Note: If students are absent, it is their responsibility to make themselves aware of all due dates and material covered in class.
 This is a great time to ask one of your many friends from class to take notes for you.
 If absent due to a scheduled event, students are still responsible for turning assignments in on time. - Tardiness: If students enter class after roll has been called, they are late, which disrupts the entire class.
 Two instances of tardiness count as one absence. - Participation: Consistent informed, thoughtful, and considerate class participation is expected and will be evaluated using the rubric below.
-The instructor will inform you of your participation grade to date when mid-term assignments are returned and schedule a conference if you are earning below 70% of the possible points. - NOTE: If you have personal issues that prohibit you from joining freely in class discussion, e.g., shyness, language barriers, etc., see the instructor as soon as possible to discuss alternative modes of participation.
+The instructor will inform you of your participation grade to date during the middle of the semester schedule a conference if you are earning below 70% of the possible points. - NOTE: If you have personal issues that prohibit you from joining freely in class discussion, e.g., shyness, language barriers, etc., see the instructor as soon as possible to discuss alternative modes of participation.